open-AIMS/CoralBlox.jl/README.md

 $$

 Eq.
 (8) gives cover correspondent to the corals with diameter between $d_i$ and $d_f$.
 Note that, when $d_i = d_{s}$ and $d_f = d_{s+1}$, we have $C_s(t; d_{s}, d_{s+1}) = C_s(t)$ as expected; and when $d_i = d_f$ the cover goes to zero.
 Next we are going to use this equation to find the change in cover for each size class at each time step due to growth and size class changing.
+-->

+> **_NOTE:_** This documentation from this point up to the end still need to be updated.
+Don't trust anything you read from now on.

 ## The Dynamics